 - Smartphones: enabling people around the globe to instantly connect together

-- Video games: creating amazing and fun experiences for kids and adults
+- Video games: creating immersive and fun experiences for kids and adults

-Let me tell you, a job where you can see the immediate impact of your work is priceless.
-Even when you don’t receive recognition.
-Heck, a broadcasted NBA game wouldn’t be possible without electrical engineers.
-So the impact of electrical engineers stretches a LONG way.
+Trust me, having a job where you can see the immediate impact of your work is priceless, even when you don’t get recognition.
+Heck, a live NBA game wouldn’t be possible without electrical engineers.
+So the impact of electrical engineers reaches far and wide.

-With electrical engineering, you can find a job in almost every corner of the globe.
-This is a huge luxury few other engineers have.
+One of the best things about electrical engineering is the job location flexibility.
+You can find work in practically every corner of the globe, which is a luxury few other engineers have.

-For example, aerospace engineers won’t have an overabundance of jobs in every U.S. state.
-Then, there are petroleum engineers who travel to harsh environments a lot of the time for their work.
-This means going to freezing locations or in the middle of unforgiving oceans.
+Take aerospace engineers, for instance.
+They won’t have an abundance of jobs in every U.S. state.
+And then there are petroleum engineers who often travel to harsh environments, like freezing locations or unforgiving oceans.

-To drive the point home, the below map shows the employment opportunities in the U.S.
+To drive the point home, the map below shows employment opportunities for electrical engineers in the U.S.

 “Why to become an electrical engineer?” wrap up

-If these 10 reasons weren’t enough to convince you, then consider black holes.
-Yes, I’m talking about the deep gravity sinks created by the densest points in space.
+If these 10 reasons aren’t enough to convince you, then consider black holes.
+Yup, I’m talking about those mysterious gravity sinks created by the densest points in spacetime.

-A lot of black hole activity may be sourced from electromagnetism.
-And I find this to be insanely cool.
-So in some odd way, you can be a part of this enigmatic phenomenon.
+A lot of black hole activity might be linked to electromagnetism, and I find that insanely cool.
+So in some odd way, you could be a part of this enigmatic phenomenon.

-In the end, if you have even a tiny sliver of interest in electrical engineering, you’ll come out a winner.
-You’ll get to work on very cool projects, and meet amazing and brilliant people.
-And the cherry on top is you’ll make great money.
+In the end, if you have even a tiny bit of interest in electrical engineering, you’ll come out a winner.
+You’ll work on awesome projects and meet amazing, brilliant people.
+And the cherry on top?
+You’ll make great money.